Rhodesia Television: The Newsroom

-International Television held the commercial marketing rights for the Bulawayo station until ITV’s dissolution and takeover by Commercial Television, a wholly owned subsidiary of Rhodesia Television.
+International Television held the commercial marketing rights for the Bulawayo station until ITV's dissolution and takeover by Commercial Television, a wholly owned subsidiary of Rhodesia Television.

 The Bulawayo office was located in the city and was staffed by a small staff with a Manager, secretarial staff and a sales/copywriter.
-Most of the clients in Bulawayo were sourced from the local retailers and manufacturers.
+Most of the clients in Bulawayo were sourced from local retailers and manufacturers.

 The rate card structure of the Bulawayo station was identical to Salisbury with the same rules and time segments with rates adjusted pro rata based on the smaller viewing population in the Bulawayo transmission area.

 The production of advertising magazines (Ad Mags/Market Place) and other commercial spots was undertaken in the Bulawayo studio using RTV staff.

 Breakfast Television was pioneered in Bulawayo as an experiment.
 A live programme hosted by John Aldridge was on air for 5 hours once a week on a Saturday morning.
 However, the advertising support did not warrant a continuation or an extension of this service and it was eventually abandoned.

 Outside broadcasts

 The First Live Broadcast

 The Bulawayo crew managed the first live outside broadcast in Rhodesia.
 It was a broadcast from the Rhodesian Grand Prix from the old Bulawayo airport (Brady Barracks).
 Achieved on a monochrome low-resolution surveillance camera and one Shibaden video recorder, the tiny camera was fitted with a very limited zoom lens that was operated with a small handle underneath, which also acted as the focus pull.

-The camera was mounted on a luggage trolley “borrowed” from the Bulawayo train station.
+The camera was mounted on a luggage trolley "borrowed" from the Bulawayo train station.
 This was all hauled up three floors, onto the top of the old airfield control tower.
 The pictures were fed by cable from the camera down to the recorder (housed in the back of a Ford Taunus station wagon.)
 This had a transmitter and roof-mounted dish.
 With line of sight to the new microwave tower at the Bulawayo post office in Main Street, the signal was then sent into the studio in Montrose.

 In the morning during practice, the cars were filmed going around from the bottom corner into the main straight.
 This 16mm film was made into a loop and used for fill during transmission.
 The luggage trolley/camera dolly caught the cars going up the main straight, whilst being pushed across the tower platform of around 4m.
-The presenter, Peter Rollason, stood out of shot alongside the camera with a mic doing his commentary and would walk into shot when required.
+The presenter, Peter Rollason, stood out of the shot alongside the camera with a mic doing his commentary and would walk into the shot when required.
 The trolley was then pulled back again as the cars went down the back straight and onto the long corner sections all the way around and down to the corner at the bottom of the main straight.
 Here, the director back in the studio, cut to the film loop whilst the trolley was moved back to first position and all the cables were unwound.
 History does not relate if anyone noticed the loop of the same cars going around the bottom corner every lap.